-- You must be Eighteen (18) years of age to drive intrastate or at least twenty-one (21) years old to be employed to drive interstate.
+- Be eighteen (18) years old to drive intrastate or at least twenty-one (21) years old to be employed to drive interstate.

-- Beyond the age of compulsory high school attendance as defined by each state.
+- Have passed the age of compulsory high school attendance as defined by each state.

-- Possess a valid driver license at the time of enrollment and one (1) year of automobile driving experience (Must maintain a valid driver license during the CDL A training period).
+- Possess a valid driver license at the time of enrollment and one (1) year of automobile driving experience, and must maintain a valid driver license during the CDL A training period.

-- Provide Social Security Card or Valid Picture ID.
+- Provide Social Security card or valid photo ID.

-- Drug free and agree to random drug testing during CDL A training
+- Be drug free and agree to random drug testing during CDL A training.

-- Ability to read, speak, and understand English language sufficiently to converse with general public, to understand highway traffic signs and signals, to respond to official inquiries and to make legible entries on reports and records.
+- Have the ability to read, speak and understand the English language sufficiently to converse with the general public, to understand highway traffic signs and signals, to respond to official inquiries and to make legible entries on reports and records.

 - No language services are provided.
 Instruction is provided in English only.

-- Special Entrance Requirements for Texas, Utah, Arkansas and Tennessee.*
+- NOTE: There are Special Entrance Requirements for Texas, Utah, Arkansas and Tennessee.*

 CDL Class Graduation Requirements

-- You must complete all of the pre-determined hours of CDL A training.
+- Complete all of the pre-determined hours of CDL A training.

 - Achieve at least a 70% overall grade average.